-Revenues for the second fiscal quarter ended July 31, 1999, were \$2,001,483, compared with \$3,008,222 reported in the comparable quarter of 1998.
-Revenues for the six months ended July 31, 1999, were \$4,373,531 compared with \$6,613,252 in the comparable prior period.
-Revenues for the second quarter and first six months of fiscal 1999 do not include approximately \$1,270,000 of revenues for previously announced sales made by our Remarketing Partner Shared Medical Systems Corporation.
-As previously disclosed, revenues on the contracts have been deferred until certain integration was completed.
-During the second quarter, LanVision delivered to SMS versions of LanVision's Medical Record Suite that were integrated with SMS's Patient Accounts Imaging Management System.
-SMS and LanVision successfully completed the initial integration testing.
-Revenue will be recognized, probably in the third quarter, when final integration testing of the software is completed.
-The decrease in revenues, in both periods, results primarily from the decrease in new customers during the current periods as most healthcare organizations concentrated on Year 2000 remediation of legacy systems rather than installing new systems.
+Revenues for the third fiscal quarter ended October 31, 1999, were \$2,984,069, compared with \$2,836,329 reported in the comparable quarter of 1998.
+Revenues for the nine months ended October 31, 1999, were \$7,357,600 compared with \$9,449,581 in the comparable prior period.
+The decrease in revenues, for the nine months, results primarily from the decrease in new customers during the current periods, offset to some extent by increased revenues from SMS, as most healthcare organizations concentrated on Year 2000 remediation of legacy systems rather than installing new systems.